Essay Reading & Writing Assignments

 Audience: your fellow students, college community, parents - maintain a formal, academic tone.

-Purpose: To establish guidelines for dating.
+Purpose: To establish an understanding.

 Format: Chicago 2 (author/date)